 - Wet skin due to unusual sweating

-Side effects of Suboxone make it necessary for you to exercise special precautions while using it.
-As a result, you should follow your doctor’s instructions and medication guide.
-This way, you can minimize the incidence and severity of the side effects.
+Side effects of Suboxone make it necessary to exercise special precautions while using it.
+As a result, one should follow theie doctor’s instructions and medication guide.
+This way, the patient can minimize the incidence and severity of the side effects.

-Addiction centers have a qualified team dedicated to providing you all kinds of necessary services.
-They will help you get back to normal life.
+Addiction centers have a qualified team dedicated to providing all kinds of necessary services.
+They will help one get back to normal life.
 The team comprises of well trained and qualified physicians, counselors, psychologists, psychiatrists and auxiliary health care professionals.
-They all work together to design addiction treatment plans that are specific to your personal needs.
+They all work together to design addiction treatment plans that are specific to the personal needs.